CORPORATE ACTION → DEEP DIVE

 In 30 Seconds

-The reality: 9% of UK micro-businesses have been asked for carbon data.
-For medium-sized businesses, it's over a third.
-This is only going to increase as large companies report on their supply chains under CSRD and UK SRS.
+The reality: in the past year around 8% of UK micro-businesses, a fifth of small businesses and over a third of medium-sized businesses have been asked for carbon data (British Business Bank, 2025).
+This will only grow as large companies report on their supply chains under CSRD and UK SRS.

 The opportunity: Getting started doesn't have to be complicated.
 The right tools, a clear framework, and practical guidance can get you moving without the overwhelm.